Employees: Doctoral students

 - Information on parental leave

 The dean of the Faculty of Social Sciences decides on authorised leave of absence from a doctoral studentship if the leave depends on circumstances other than parenthood or military service.
-Contact the assistant head of department with responsibilities for PhD students if you have questions on leave of absence on other grounds than sick leave, parental leave or annual leave.
+Contact the assistant head of department with responsibilities for doctoral students if you have questions on leave of absence on other grounds than sick leave, parental leave or annual leave.

 Work environment management includes all physical, psychological and social matters of importance for the working environment.
-If you wish to raise issues regarding your work environment, you are welcome to contact the department’s health and safety representatives as well as the head of department, the assistant heads of department and/or the director of PhD studies.
+If you wish to raise issues regarding your work environment, you are welcome to contact the department’s health and safety representatives as well as the head of department, the assistant heads of department and/or the director of doctoral studies.

 - You find the department’s work environment policy and contact information on the department's external website